celo-org/docs/blog/23-12-22- how-to-become-a-web3-developer/how-to-be-a-web3-developer.md

 slug: /tutorials/How to become a Web3 Developer
 ---

-# How to become a Web3 Developer

-Page title

-How to become a Web3 Developer

-Meta description

-There's an increasing need for more web3 developers as the internet gradually shifts from web2 to web3 technology.
-Learn how you can start your learning journey. blog/23-12-22- how-to-become-a-web3-developer/images/rear-view-programmer-working-all-night-long (1).jpg Image by [pressfoto](https://www.freepik.com/free-photo/rear-view-programmer-working-all-night-long_5698334.htm#query=web%20developer&position=3&from_view=search&track=sph) on Freepik

 ## Introduction

 The Web3 Industry is rapidly expanding.
 Hundreds of decentralized networks, cryptocurrencies, and other blockchain-powered applications are anticipated to be launched on the internet and in the global finance industry in the future.